If you want to listen to the audio version of our TECH PR EXPLAINED guide, press play here.

 –Time-based – If you don’t set an end-date, your objectives just won’t get done.
 There will always be tomorrow.
 In the words of the late, great Robin Williams, “seize the day!”

-We find that startups often sit in one of two camps when it comes to approaching PR:
+We find that tech startups often sit in one of two camps when it comes to approaching PR:

 Well, we hope this tech PR guide goes some way to rectifying the first one.
 And there’s WAY more to it than simply getting your name in TechCrunch.